qq7/redis/README.rst

 This appliance includes all the standard features in `TurnKey Core`_, and on top of that:

- - Installed debian package repository.
+ - Installed from debian package repository.
  - Includes web based management tool `Redis-commander`_